eikehmueller/ma32070/lectures/Notes.md

 11. **end do**

 #### Python implementation
-A Python implementation looks like this:
+A Python implementation of the algorithm looks like this:

 ```Python
 def parallel_matmul(A, B, C):